Emergency Medical Technology

 If you have any questions regarding past incidents, contact the TDSHS at their website https://www.dshs.state.tx.us/emstraumasystems/default.shtm or you can call them at (512) 834-6700.
 A criminal background check and/or drug screen must been conducted by a designated investigative agency at the expense of the student.
 This background check must be completed before registering for classes and only those applicants with a clear background will be eligible to register unless a qualified exception is made by the Program Director.

-All information sessions will be held in the Allied Health Buidling N-17.2010
+All information sessions will be held in the Allied Health Building N-17.2010

-All EMT students registered for courses in the Fall MUST attend the afternoon session below:
+All EMT students registered for courses (new and returning) MUST attend the session below:

 ALLIED HEALTH BLDG.
 N-17.1079